JoshCarter-ops/aws-account-switcher/README.md

 3. Run using `python3 switcher.py`

 ### Why?
-`This script was written to enable read only users to assume a role to run cli commands that they normally wouldn't have permissions to do.
+This script was written to enable read only users to assume a role to run cli commands that they normally wouldn't have permissions to do.
 The script since then has developed into a auto key rotator and account switcher.
 This was initially written by myself for the developers where I work, it was suggested that I open source it because 'it's a nightmare switching accounts/roles manually!'.
- `

-`SIDE-NOTE: Durarion is in seconds...3600 for an hour is the default`

 ### profiles.json example
 ```